mvolkmann/blog/src/rust.md

 ## Built-in Compound Types

 Rust defines two compound (non-primitive) types which are tuple and array.
+These are distinct from the collection types that are described later.

 A tuple is a fixed-length list of values that can be of different types.
 The syntax for a tuple type is `(type1, type2, ...)`.